You are here

 If you have several machines in the room, there might be some efficiency to be gained, both for you and for the other users of the room, if they are all connected to the same switch.
 Please contact support if you think this may be a useful thing to do.

 Remote serial console access

-We can provide remote serial console access to the machines in the self-managed server room: this can be very useful if you want remotely to perform system administration tasks on your machine(s).
+We can provide remote serial console access to the machines in the self-managed server room: this can be useful if you want to remotely perform system administration tasks on your machine(s).